 Rosacea is typified by frequent redness and flushing of the face, usually in the areas of the cheeks, nose, chin and forehead.
 Skin may also have a burning sensation, become extremely sensitive to cosmetics and feel swollen.

-However, the symptoms of rosacea can go well beyond reddening of the face.
+The symptoms of rosacea can also go well beyond reddening of the face.
 Because the disease can present in numerous ways, four subtypes have been established.
-Many people exhibit symptoms from multiple subtypes, and not all symptoms in a subtype need be present.
+Many people exhibit symptoms of multiple subtypes, and not all symptoms in a subtype need be present to establish a diagnosis.
 It should be noted that each subtype requires a different treatment protocol.